 The dancing of Jimmie and Eddie White and George Stamper was admired along with that of Al Moore.
 Described as a ‘Creole dancer’ Moore had made a success in Earl Carroll’s company ‘Strut Miss Lizzie’ and then went into a show at Connie’s Inn in Harlem before coming downtown to the fashionable Club Alabam where he had danced for two years and was ‘creating a sensation’.
 He cited the great ballroom dancer Maurice Mouvet as his idol and inspiration.

-The photographs in this post come from an original programme that is likely to be from this time frame (autumn 1926) since four people are mentioned: Ruth Walker, Lucille Smith, Ethel Johnson and Alma Smith and one photograph of three male dancers may represent Jimmie and Eddie White and George Stamper.
+The photographs in this post come from an original programme that is likely to be from this time frame (autumn 1926).
+The female principals were Alma Smith and Jean Starr, along with Ruth Walker, Lucille Smith and Ethel Johnson.
+The male principals were

 At this time the Club Alabam announced that ‘because of its sparkling individuality’ it had progressed in the space of two short years ‘from a night-club of local renown to an institution of international reputation.’
 There was also a new Sunday evening format with a spectacular double show at midnight that vied ‘with an irresistible menu in attracting New Yorkers and out-of towners.’